 You can design an output filter, e.g. using the free Elsie by Tonne Software Jim, W4ENE, or the online tool from RF Tools, using the Z1 to Z10 pads (SMD 0805) on the PCB.
-This way you can tailor a filter, high or low pass, to matches your specific requirement.
+This way you can tailor a filter, high or low pass, that matches your specific requirement.

 The value and type of each Z# depends on the design criteria, e.g. for a low pass filter Z1, Z3, Z5 and Z7 are capacitors and Z8, Z9 and Z10 are inductors and if Z2, Z4 and Z6 are used they are capacitors.
 Not all Z# have to be used.
 If so they can be omitted or shorted whichever applies.

 Below are series of possible low pass filter designs where the second harmonic is attenuated at least 10 dB and the third harmonic is attenuated at least 55 dB by the low pass filter itself.
 When used in combination with an RFzero the harmonics will then be attenuated at least 60 dBc but often more.
 If you go below fmin in the table below the attenuation values no longer apply.

 |400 kHz||550 kHz||3,3 nF||300 pF||8,2 nF||1,2 nF||8,2 nF||1 nF||2,7 nF||18 µH||18 µH||15 µH|